 FIRST WORLD WAR: THEN AND NOW/HERITAGE LOTTERY FUND

 VARIOUS LOCATIONS IN THE MEDWAY REGION

 The Centenary is a chance to understand the war better, uncover its stories and explore what it means to us today.
 The World War 1 Paper Toys project aims to look at and consider the cultural heritage of Medway through paper toy models produced between 1914-1918 and engage children and families in learning about history through making.
 Cabinet of Curiosity are leading a variety of activities taking place across Medway until the end of 2018 that has included:

-art trail in rochester shop windows
+Art trail in rochester shop windows

 This project is supported by the National Lottery through the Heritage Lottery Fund special grant programme ‘First World War – Then and Now’.

 ROCHESTER ART GALLERY, ROCHESTER